MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/overview.md

 - Output handler functions that parse the output from the command-line tool and return objects

-The Crescendo module provides cmdlets to help you create the JSON configurations and build a module containing the the cmdlets you defined.
+The Crescendo module provides cmdlets to help you create the JSON configurations and build a module containing the cmdlets you defined.
 You must write your own output handler functions that return PowerShell objects.

 ### Crescendo-specific terminology